s-moreau/rest3d/README.md

 4. point your WebGL enabled web browser to http://127.0.0.1:8000

 ## Openshift (Redhat) deployement
- the package.json at the root and .openshift folder are ready for the nodejs server to be deployed on openshift.
+ The package.json at the root and .openshift folder are ready for the nodejs server to be deployed on openshift.
 TODO: database server deployement
+ Note: there is a server of this rest3d github instanced at http://rest3d-remi.rhcloud.com/